mike-north/typescript-courses/packages/website/content/blog/fundamentals-v3/12-type-guards/index.md

 ## User-defined type guards

-If we lived in a world where we only had the type guards we've seen so far, we'd quickly run into a problem as our use of built-in type guards became more complex.
+If we lived in a world where we only had the type guards we've seen so far, we'd quickly run into problems as our use of built-in type guards become more complex.

 For example, how would we validate objects that are type-equivalent with our `CarLike` interface below?